 - Modeling writing lessons across different writing genres to address the needs of your novice writers

 - Strategies and practical instructional approaches at each stage of the writing process

 - Best approaches during writing conferences to support students’ writing development

 - Integration of the Common Core State Standards in ELA, Social Studies, and Science as you teach different writing genres (expository, argumentative, opinion)

 Why should you enroll in this course?

-Academic writing, an aspect of academic discourse, is a required skill for secondary students to advance to honors and AP courses and necessary for success in higher education and the workplace.
+Academic writing, an aspect of academic discourse, is a required skill for students for success in higher education and the workplace.
 Beyond these practical benefits, however, writing has potential to support development of students’ personal as well as academic and career goals.
-However, many students from non-dominant backgrounds consistently do not meet expectations in academic writing, due to lack of opportunity in effective instruction and authentic engagement in consistent, meaningful writing.
+However, many students consistently do not meet expectations in academic writing, due to lack of opportunity in effective instruction and authentic engagement in consistent, meaningful writing.